Chromosomal inversion

 An inversion is a chromosome rearrangement in which a segment of a chromosome becomes inverted within its original position.
-An inversion occurs when a chromosome undergoes a two breaks within the chromosomal arm, and the segment between the two breaks inserts itself in the opposite direction in the same chromosome arm.
+An inversion occurs when a chromosome undergoes two breaks within the same chromosomal arm, and the segment between the two breaks inserts itself in the opposite direction in the same chromosome arm.
 The breakpoints of inversions often happen in regions of repetitive nucleotides, and the regions may be reused in other inversions.
-Chromosomal segments in inversions can be as small as 100 kilobases or as large as 100 megabases.
+Chromosomal segments in inversions can be as small as 1 kilobase or as large as 100 megabases.
 The number of genes captured by an inversion can range from a handful of genes to hundreds of genes.
-Inversions can happen either through ectopic recombination, chromosomal breakage and repair, or non-homologous end joining.
+Inversions can happen either through ectopic recombination between repetitive sequences, or through chromosomal breakage followed by non-homologous end joining.

 Inversions are of two types: paracentric and pericentric.
 Paracentric inversions do not include the centromere, and both breakpoints occur in one arm of the chromosome.
 Pericentric inversions span the centromere, and there is a breakpoint in each arm.

 Inversions usually do not cause any abnormalities in carriers, as long as the rearrangement is balanced, with no extra or missing DNA.
 However, in individuals which are heterozygous for an inversion, there is an increased production of abnormal chromatids (this occurs when crossing-over occurs within the span of the inversion).
 This leads to lowered fertility, due to production of unbalanced gametes.
 Inversions do not involve either loss or gain of genetic information; they simply rearrange the linear DNA sequence.